1890 - 1896

 He received his D.V.M. from the Royal Veterinary College in Stockholm, Sweden in 1975.
 Dr. Troedsson spent the next 9 years in private practice in Sweden, then joined the clinical faculty at the Swedish University of Agricultural Sciences in Uppsala during a sabbatical leave in 1984-85.
 He remained with the University as a research associate in addition to returning to private practice.

 Dr. Troedsson received a Ph.D. in reproductive immunology at the University of California/Davis in 1991.
 He subsequently joined the faculty at the UC, Davis as a clinical instructor/lecturer.
 In 1994, Dr. Troedsson accepted a position as assistant professor at the College of Veterinary Medicine, University of Minnesota, and was promoted to associate professor in 1998.
 He also served as director of the Minnesota Equine Research Center from 1996-2001 and then as acting director from 2001 to 2002.
 Dr. Troedsson joined the faculty at the University of Florida's College of Veterinary Medicine in July 2002, where he served as professor and service chief in theriogenology and director of equine research programs.
-He currently serves as the Chairman of the Department of Veterinary Science and Director of the Maxwell H. Gluck Equine Research Center.
+He served as the Chairman of the Department of Veterinary Science and Director of the Maxwell H. Gluck Equine Research Center from 2008-2014.

 2014 - present